-We'll continue to update you on any new developments ... stay tuned!
+At any rate, we will continue to update you on new developments ... stay tuned!

 -- Abby Garcia Telleria is a senior copywriter at Melissa Data.
 She can be reached at firstname.lastname@example.org.